-To legally work independently, you need to get a business license.
-Your clients probably expect or require you to have insurance meeting certain minimum standards.
+To legally work independently, you need to get a business license and insurance meeting your clients' minimum standards, which might include professional as well as general liability coverage.
 You'll also owe self-employment taxes.
 At least one-third of the gross bill rate for consulting is going to get eaten up by business costs.

 Benefits?
 When you're on your own, you're on your own.